 The student services area has a well-developed program review process to assist in assuring the quality of services.
 The eight programs within the student support area complete the annual plan/program review document annually.
-The template for the Annual Plan and Program Review is shown in Illustration II.B.1 on page 133.
+These eight 2012-2013 programs (up from six in 2011-2012) include: